cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 ## Default background file path changed

 The default path of the {% url 'background file' background-process %} (previously known as the plugins file) has been changed from `cypress/plugins/index.js` to `cypress/background/index.js`.
 If you don't explicitly set the `backgroundFile` to a custom path, you'll need to move your background file to the new default path.
+In your `cypress` folder...

 ```text
 /cypress